How I Achieved My Cure

 “If human beings were immobilized or fell apart physically in the face of overwhelming fear, the race would have died out long ago.
 Can you imagine a caveman responding to a saber-toothed tiger by falling to the ground with a heart attack or running around out of control? ….you must discover the truth for yourself.
 When you see finally that the panic attack is not inherently dangerous, you will have achieved the principal goal of treatment.”

 Many other books include excellent explanations of the nature of panic and panic disorder.
 Among them are:

 Panic Attacks Workbook (new edition: 2022) by David Carbonell

-Mastery of Your Anxiety and Panic: Workbook (2006) by David Barlow and Michelle Craske (see especially chapters 1, 3 and 4)
+Mastery of Your Anxiety and Panic: Workbook (new edition: 2022) by David Barlow and Michelle Craske (see especially chapters 1, 3 and 4)

 For everyone reading this Open Letter, I have created a free series of short audios and cartoons to introduce the basics to you in a short time.
 Tap or click here to start: